PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

     //...
     ```

-## <a name="process-the-result"></a>Sonucu işleme
+## <a name="process-the-result"></a>Process the result

 1. Arama sonucu nesnesini oluşturun ve Bing HTTP üst bilgilerini ayıklayın.
-Sonra `searchResult` nesneyi döndürün.
+Then return the `searchResult` object.

     ```csharp
     var searchResult = new SearchResult();